Hi Chrissie, welcome to VENTS! How have you been?

 In rehearsing with the full band, we are working on new tunes and starting to record parts of the next album already.
 We are really looking forward to finishing this and having something new, we are continuing to develop even more synergy and the band is playing better than ever.
 Hoping to open for some national acts and are always looking for opportunities to perform our music for a larger audience.

-Hi guys, welcome to VENTS!
+Hi Untold, welcome to VENTS!
 How have you been?
-Hi, thanks for having us!
-We’ve …
+Hello, thanks for having me on …